 The olecranon is the bone in the back of the elbow that often sees tremendous stress to follow through some baseball players will develop a fracture in the olecranon from the repetitive high stress.

 - Dr. Ahmad will meet with you to discuss the nature of your symptoms

 - Dr. Ahmad will perform a careful physical examination assessing your elbow range of motion, areas of tenderness, and the status of your ulnar collateral ligament.

 - If your pain and physical examination suggests a fracture of the olecranon, Dr. Ahmad and his team will obtain x-rays.
 In addition to x-rays, a CT scan and a MRI scan may be required

-- Treatment some athletes who are still growing may be successfully treated with a period of rest from throwing.
+- Some athletes who are still growing may be successfully treated with a period of rest from throwing.